Dawson-Petersen/dawson-petersen.github.io/index.md

 ## Courses Taught

-Linguistics 300: Introduction to Language Sciences, _University of South Carolina_
+Linguistics 300: Introduction to Language Sciences, _University of South Carolina_ \
-<p>Upper level survey of Linguistics, Cross-listed in Psychology and Anthropology</p>
+Upper level survey of Linguistics, Cross-listed in Psychology and Anthropology

-Linguistics 101: Introduction to Language, _University of South Carolina_
+Linguistics 101: Introduction to Language, _University of South Carolina_ \
-<p>Introductory level survey of Linguistics</p>
+Introductory level survey of Linguistics

 English 101: Critical Reading and Composition, _University of South Carolina_

 English 102: Composition and Rhetoric, _University of South Carolina_

 ## Conference and Workshop Organizing
-Lead Workshop Organizer
+Lead Workshop Organizer \
-Experimental Pragmatics: Bridging Theory and Praxis with invited speakers: Mira Ariel and Anna Papafragou American Pragmatics Association, November 11, 2023
+_Experimental Pragmatics: Bridging Theory and Praxis_ \
+with invited speakers: Mira Ariel and Anna Papafragou \
+American Pragmatics Association, November 11, 2023